YuhaoCheng/PyAnomaly/README.md

 ### Update

-- 2020/6/1: Make the new version  of PyAnomaly and start migrating from old version
+- 2020/6/1: Make the new version  of PyAnomaly and start migrating from the old version
+- 2020/6/4: Finish migrating the readme and add some information

 ### License
 This project is released under the [Apache 2.0 license](./LICENSE).